yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 #### Committee Proposal
 A committee proposal should:
-- explain the need for or context of the committee
+- explain the need for or the context for the committee
 - explain why it should be an on-going/longer-term project
 - list aims and objectives of the committee